coniks-sys/coniks-go/cli/coniksclient/README.md

   coniksclient [command]

 Available Commands:
-  init        Creates a config file for the client. run         Run the test client.
+  init        Create a configuration file for a CONIKS test client. run         Run a CONIKS test client instance. version     Print the version number of coniksclient.

 Use "coniksclient [command] --help" for more information about a command.
 ```